You are here

 Most important: Although CDE will receive the criminal history information from CBI/FBI, CDE will not complete a background investigation based on the information received (unless you have submitted an application for a credential).
 CDE will act only as pass-through for criminal history information for your educator preparation program and/or the school district(s)/charter school(s) in which you are placed.
 This allows the educator preparation program and/or the school district/charter school placing you to make an informed decision when placing you as a field experience student.

 This process may be helpful in a variety of ways:

 CDE will be authorized to act as a repository for criminal history information for criminal history information submitted by field experience students.
 CDE will make that information available to authorized parties through a single point of contact.

 School districts and charter schools will use their existing eLicensing Verification Access to verify criminal history information for field experience students placed in their schools.

 Field experience students who have a criminal history will know earlier in their program whether a review of their background may need to be conducted upon their application for a license.

 This process may reduce the number of times educators must be fingerprinted as they move through their program.

-You must be enrolled in an educator preparation program and must already be placed, or know where you'll be placed, in a field-based learning experience in a public school before you can be fingerprinted as a Field Experience Student.
+You must be enrolled in an approved traditional Colorado educator preparation program and know where you'll be placed in a field-based learning experience in a public school before you can be fingerprinted as a Field Experience Student.

-- Create your lifetime account in the eLicensing system, or, ensure that you are able to log in to your existing account if you have already registered.
-If you do not complete this step, CDE will not have your account to file the results in and you may need to repeat the process after you have created this account.
+- Create your lifetime account in the COOL eLicensing system or verify that you are able to log in to your existing account if you have already registered.
+If you do not complete this step, CDE will not have your account in which to file the results.

 - Gather the following: